Arthur Krigsman: Ethics

-In 2004, Krigsman left Lenox Hill under "questionable circumstances," after his hospital privileges were restricted from conducting endoscopies due to allegations that he was performing medically unwarranted endoscopies on autistic children for research purposes.
+In 2004, Krigsman left Lenox Hill under "questionable circumstances", after his hospital privileges were restricted from conducting endoscopies due to allegations that he was performing medically unwarranted endoscopies on autistic children for research purposes.
 The Department of Health and Human Services Office for Human Research Protections later reviewed the situation, noting reports from the hospital that Krigsman applied for permission to conduct research but was not approved by the institution's Institutional Review Board, which was concerned about risk to patients from unwarranted procedures.
 The report also noted Krigsman nevertheless testified before a Congressional hearing about research he had done on 43 patients, and later refused to provide medical charts as requested by a committee set up by the hospital to investigate the situation, before resigning from the hospital in 2004.

 In 2005, Krigsman was fined by the Texas State Board of Medical Examiners for multiple violations, including representing he was available to see patients prior to obtaining his medical license in Texas, for failing to report previous regulatory sanctions by the Florida medical board, and for the disciplinary action by the Lenox Hill Hospital.

 Controversial autism research

-The term "autistic enterocolitis" was coined by Andrew Wakefield in 1998 after the publication of his now-retracted study in The Lancet, where he purported an association between autistic regression, intestinal inflammation and the MMR vaccine.
+The term "autistic enterocolitis" was coined by Andrew Wakefield in 1998 after the publication of his now-retracted study in The Lancet, in which he purported an association between autistic regression, intestinal inflammation and the MMR vaccine.
 In 2003, Krigsman, who was at Lenox Hill, reported similar findings as those of Wakefield, saying he found the intestines of 40 autistic children showed signs of inflammation, thus lending support to Wakefield's ideas that MMR was related to autism and also to gastrointestinal disease.
 This information was not formally published until seven years later in 2010, in the non-MEDLINE indexed journal Autism Insights.
-In April 2016, Da Capo Lifelong published the memoir of a mother with two autistic children, which heavily featured Dr. Krigsman and detailed his treatment protocol from the patient perspective.
+In April 2016, Da Capo Lifelong published the memoir of a mother with two autistic children, which heavily featured Krigsman and detailed his treatment protocol from the patient perspective.